-- Optimal pH range 5-6.5 - Western Diet acidity levels 7 up too alkaline. - Encourages non beneficial gut bacteria to multiply - SCFA's produced by gut bacteria keep acidity levels up - SCFA's produced from fibre and prebiotic foods - pH also affected by transit time - The faster the stool moves the lower the pH - Low fibre diet => constipation - Can check with a CDSA
+- Optimal pH range 5-6.5 - Western diet acidity levels 7 up too alkaline. - Encourages non beneficial gut bacteria to multiply - SCFA's produced by gut bacteria keep pH down - SCFA's produced from fibre and prebiotic foods - pH also affected by transit time - The faster the stool moves the lower the pH - Low fibre diet => constipation

-Probiotic Like Foods
+Probiotic-Like Foods

-- Bacteria found naturally in the human gut or in fermented foods such as yoghurt etc. - E.g. bifidobacterium and lactobacillus - Referred to as 'good bacteria' or 'helpful bacteria'. - Research starting to show promising applications for specific strains of probiotics for specific disease. - Potential future applications for disease management
+- Bacteria found naturally in the human gut or in fermented foods such as yoghurt etc. - E.g. lactobacillus - Referred to as 'good bacteria' or 'helpful bacteria'. - Research starting to show promising applications for specific strains of probiotics for specific disease. - Potential future applications for disease management